 Measure squares by pitch, not one roof total

 Whether you pull an aerial report or take off from a plan set, the number that matters is squares by pitch and geometry, not a single roof total.
 BuildCrux AI takeoff reads a plan set and returns a first-pass line-item estimate you review, so items like underlayment, drip edge, and starter course all scale off one measured area.
-You then check each line and adjust it against the real roof.
-See how the AI turns a set into line items on our estimates feature and takeoff pages.
+Because that AI was validated on a TI plan set and not on roofing, you check each line and adjust it against the real roof before you price anything.

 - Break the roof into planes and pitch groups before you count